General advice for students, staff and visitors

 We are proud to play our part in supporting the local community and our own staff and students.
 This walk-through testing facility is in addition to the regional drive-through testing facility at the Onslow Park and Ride.

-Full details about NHS Covid-19 testing are available on our Request a test and report self-isolation page.
+Full details about NHS Covid-19 testing are available on our report self-isolation page.

 We have developed comprehensive plans in response to the Covid-19 outbreak.
 All of our planning and decision-making has been informed by risk assessment, following the guidance from the UK Government and the Health and Safety Executive, together with our own University policies.